 It’s no secret that our less-than-sustainable choices affect our own health and that of the planet.
-We are producing over 300 million tons of plastic every year, 50% of which is for single-use purposes – meaning it’s used for just a few moments, but is on the planet for several hundred years.
-And studies have shown that all that plastic storing our food, beauty products and beyond is having adverse effects on our health.
+We are producing over 300 million tons of plastic every year, 50% of which is for single-use purposes—meaning it’s used for just a few moments, but is on the planet for several hundred years.
+And studies have shown that all that plastic storing our food, beauty products, and beyond is having adverse effects on our health.
+But did you know that there are a ton of eco-friendly product swaps that can make a huge difference?

 That plastic grocery bag you tossed after its quick commute from the store to your home?
 Waste Management tells us that it’s one of 14 billion used in the U.S. each year.